5 Ways How to Cultivate Your Brick and Mortar Store Culture

 Discover more about retail sales strategy here

 1. Cultivate a sense of humor like that best friend who makes you smile.
 Retail is about treating yourself or someone else to a present.
 It should be fun and not serious.
 You can interact with someone, show them a funny product, and ask, “Have you ever seen something so ridiculous?”
 You can find a way to laugh about something you said or a mistake you yourself made when buying something.
-Unless you know your shopper really well or have mad skills in communication, you shouldn’t try to get a laugh at their expense as it can easily backfire.
+Unless you know your shopper well or have mad skills in communication, you shouldn’t try to get a laugh at their expense, as it can easily backfire.

 5. Cultivate a sense of Awesome shoppers can’t wait to talk about.
 Raving fans have to go online and share their feelings and experiences.
 They don’t have to be incentivized with money; they want to share their discovery with their social tribe.